-The default IP address of the PW-RN401/PW-RN401D 150Mbps Wireless Lite-N Router is 192.168.1.1.
-And the default Subnet Mask is 255.255.255.0.
+The default domain name of the TL-WR741ND 150Mbps Wireless N Router is http://tplinklogin.net, the default IP address is 192.168.0.1, and the default Subnet Mask is 255.255.255.0.
 These values can be changed as you desire.
-In this guide, we use all the default values for description.
+In this guide, we all use the default values for description.

-Connect the local PC to the LAN ports of the Router.
-And then you can configure the IP address for your PC in the following two ways.
+Connect the local PC to the LAN ports of the Router, and then you can configure the IP address for your PC by following the steps below:

-- Configure the IP address manually - 1) Set up the TCP/IP Protocol for your PC.
-If you need instructions as to how to do this, please refer to Appendix B: Configuring the PC. - 2) Configure the network parameters.
-The IP address is 192.168.1.xxx ("xxx" is any number from 2 to 254), Subnet Mask is 255.255.255.0, and Gateway is 192.168.1.1 (The Router's default IP address). - Obtain an IP address automatically - 1) Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
-If you need instructions as to how to do this, please refer to Appendix B: Configuring the PC. - 2) Then the built-in DHCP server will assign IP address for the PC.
+- Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
+If you need instructions as to how to do this, please refer to Appendix B: "Configuring the PC." - 2) Then the built-in DHCP server will assign IP address for the PC.